 About one in nine men are diagnosed with prostate cancer.
 It’s the second most common cancer for men after skin cancer.
-The doctors at Urology Associates of Southeastern North Carolina in Wilmington, North Carolina, diagnose and provide prostate cancer treatment options to help you recover and feel good again.
+The doctors at Urology Associates of Southeastern North Carolina in Wilmington, North Carolina, and Southport, North Carolina, diagnose and provide prostate cancer treatment options to help you recover and feel good again.
 Use the online booking tool or call the practice to schedule an appointment today.

 The prostate is a small gland that produces seminal fluid in men to nourish and transport sperm.
 Prostate cancer occurs in the prostate gland, where it’s initially confined.
 If you detect prostate cancer early while it’s still confined to the prostate gland, treatment has a high rate of success.
 Some forms of prostate cancer are more aggressive and spread quickly to other areas of the body.

 There are often no symptoms in the early stages of prostate cancer.
 As prostate cancer advances, symptoms include:

 The exact cause of prostate cancer is unclear.
 Prostate cancer begins when cells in the prostate become abnormal and grow and divide faster than normal cells.
 The abnormal cells thrive, leading to the growth of a tumor while healthy cells die.

 Several risk factors increase your risk of prostate cancer include:

 To find out if you have prostate cancer, schedule an appointment with Urology Associates of Southeastern North Carolina by phone or the online booking tool.

 Treatment for prostate cancer depends on whether the cancer has spread to other areas of your body, how quickly the cancer is growing, and your overall health.
 If your prostate cancer is considered low-risk and isn’t causing symptoms, your doctor may actively monitor your condition with follow-up blood tests, exams, and biopsies.
 If the cancer progresses, your doctor recommends treatment.